PEG-IITDH/PEG-Wiki/Home.md

 - [Power Lab Wiki](tbd)

 #### For New Users
 This wiki is hosted within Gitea.
-To edit this wiki you only need to know Markdown syntax.
+To learn how to edit and extend this wiki, click [here](Editing).

 Please note that you need to log in to giteafor editing it.
 Also see the FAQs and the help section.